-“Third Party Material” means any materials that Kineo has licensed from a Third Party Licensor which Kineo is authorised to sub-license to Client and includes (but is not necessarily limited to) online course(s) and all constituent or associated content in any format (including but not limited to videos, images, animations, text files).
+“Third Party Material” means any materials that Sitepass has licensed from a Third Party Licensor which Sitepass is authorised to sub-license to Client and includes (but is not necessarily limited to) online course(s) and all constituent or associated content in any format (including but not limited to videos, images, animations, text files).
 For the avoidance of doubt, Third Party Material includes any and all enhancements, alterations, modifications, updates, adaptations, translations, reproductions or copies of any such material.

 “Updates” means any enhancement to Sitepass or, to a Course made by or on behalf of Sitepass, including any updates necessitated by changes in law.

 “User” means any employee, secondee, agent, supplier visitor and contractor engaged by the Client who registers and/or use the Sitepass Platform and who in any way uses the Sitepass Platform, any Course, the Materials, or any of the Services.